MuhammadAshar001/Text-Sentiment-Analysis/README.md

    cd sentiment-analysis
 2. Run the notebook:

-Open sentiment.ipynb in Jupyter Notebook or VS Code.
+- Open task2.ipynb in Jupyter Notebook or VS Code.

-Execute the cells step-by-step to train and evaluate the model.
+- Execute the cells step-by-step to train and evaluate the model.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your suggested improvements.

+## License
+This project is open-source and available under the MIT License.